Mstienei/programming-portfolio/README.md

 ## Project Description
 This is a web portfolio to showcase my week one progress in my journey to become a developer
+##Project Instructions
 This project has been written in html and css
+Click on the links to navigate through the site

+##Site url

+mstienei.github.io/programming-portfolio/

 ## License info
 MIT License